BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Residential Zoning Capacity/readme.md

 2010 Vacant Housing Units.
 2010 Vacant Housing Units: Percent.

 Create breakout by select transit providers (BART, Caltrain, MUNI, VTA).

 ## Methodology applied to solve problem
+To determine residential capacity, each jurisdictions residential zoning data was used to calculate the number of allowable units by multiplying the metric **Dwelling Units/Acre X Total Acres** for each given parcel.

+### Processing Steps
 Create a BPM Diagram that illustrates the data processing steps used to generate the results. --Not Yet Done

 ## Expected Outcomes (if any)?